9 Ways to Save Money on Weekend Trips

 One key to spending less is making it harder to splurge regularly.
-That’s why both Perez and Lumby’s favorite tip to living a frugal life is to pay yourself first.
-One of the easiest ways to do this is to set up an automatic transfer each month into an online savings account.
+That’s why Civil, Perez and Lumby’s favorite tip to living a frugal life is to pay yourself first.

 “Waiting until after you’ve paid your bills to set aside money for savings is dangerous,” Perez says, “as you can easily convince yourself to spend unused funds.”

 Some frugal bloggers give tips to living a frugal life that tell you to do things like separate the plies on your toilet paper to save a few pennies.
 But you can learn how to be frugal by cutting out things that don’t add to your life, rather than spending hours trying to cut back on small expenses.

 “Being frugal in most areas of your life typically means you can afford to splurge every once and again,” Perez says.
 “I think this is one of my favorite things about being frugal because it gives me the freedom to enjoy something indulgent without any guilt.”

 1 ATM transactions, the purchase of money orders or other cash equivalents, cash over portions of point-of-sale transactions, Peer-to-Peer (P2P) payments (such as Apple Pay Cash), and loan payments or account funding made with your debit card are not eligible for cash back rewards.
 In addition, purchases made using third-party payment accounts (services such as Venmo® and PayPal™, who also provide P2P payments) may not be eligible for cash back rewards.
 Apple, the Apple logo and Apple Pay are trademarks of Apple Inc., registered in the U.S. and other countries.